Harshman033/blog-webApp/README.md

 # blog-webApp

-this is a website where you can create, view and delete posts.
+This is a website where you can create, view and delete posts.

 ## Features